Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Time Continuous Approach

 In the continuation of the text will be used the set $\Gamma_c=\{\tilde\xi|f(\tilde\xi)=0,\,\tilde\xi\in\mathbb{R}^n\}$ to refer to the set of steady states solutions.

-If $f\in C^1$ it is possible to calculate the \textit{n} x \textit{n} Jacobian matrix as here indicated with $J_f$.
-In term of the Jacobian matrix, as given $\sigma(J_f)$ the set of its eigenvalues, a theorem ensures that a steady-state $\tilde\xi\in\mathbb{R}^n$ for which $J$ has no eigenvalues with zero real parts (hyperbolic steady-state) is \cite{lyapunov1992}: \begin{itemize} \item \textit{asimptotically stable} if and only if $\Re\lambda<0$, for all $\lambda\in\sigma(J_f)$, \item \textit{unstable} if and only if $\Re\lambda>0$, for all $\lambda\in\sigma(J_f)$. \end{itemize} The same is not true for a non-hyperbolic steady-state.
+If $f\in C^1$ it is possible to calculate the $n\times n$ Jacobian matrix as here indicated with $J_f$.
+In term of the Jacobian matrix, as given $\sigma(J_f)$ the set of its eigenvalues, a theorem ensures that a steady--state $\tilde\xi\in\mathbb{R}^n$ for which $J$ has no eigenvalues with zero real parts (hyperbolic steady--state) is \cite{lyapunov1992}: \begin{itemize} \item \textit{asymptotically stable} if and only if $\Re\lambda<0$, for all $\lambda\in\sigma(J_f)$, \item \textit{unstable} if and only if $\Re\lambda>0$, for all $\lambda\in\sigma(J_f)$. \end{itemize} The same is not true for a non--hyperbolic steady--state.

-\section{Finite difference approaches}
+\section{Finite Difference Approaches}